The Foreign Exchange Market

 The equilibrium exchange rate occurs where demand for the home currency equals supply.
 The equilibrium exchange rate will be P0 which is where the demand curve D0 equals the supply curve S0 and equilibrium quantity is Q0 as can be seen in the following graph.

 Increase in Demand for the Local Currency

 A change in either demand for or supply of the currency will lead to a change in the equilibrium price (exchange rate).
-For example, if there is an increase in the demand for the local Dollar by foreigners, the demand curve for the local Dollar will therefore shift to the right from D0 to D1.
+For example, if there is an increase in the demand for the local Dollar, the demand curve for the local Dollar will therefore shift to the right from D0 to D1.
 This results in an increase in quantity supplied of the local Dollar from Q0 to Q1 and the price of the local Dollar will increase from $0.15US= $1LD to $0.40US=$1LD as seen in the following graph.
 This increase in the price of the local Dollar translates into a rise in the value or an appreciation of the local Dollar.
 This is the same as saying that US goods will now cost less for the local citizens.

 Depreciation and Appreciation